n1ckfg/tumblrize/readme.txt

 2. The Tumblrize custom post editing box, allowing you to specify individual Tumblrize options on a per-post basis.

 == Changelog ==

+= 1.4.4 =
+* New features:
+** Specify a default Tumblr post type.
+(Useful for blogs that typically post photos, for instance.)
+** PressThis! bookmarklet support (for default options only).
+** Customizable permalink link-back text.
+* Better error reporting.
+* Fixed bug where certain post body content would cause Tumblr to respond with an HTTP 500 Internal Server Error message.

 = 1.4.3 =
 * Support for YouTube's `<iframe>` style embed code.